wp-plugins/spots/readme.txt

 Bug fix.
 Featured image was not being correctly displayed as it relies on the $post global being overridden.

 = 1.0.4 =
-Fixed TinyMCE in the widget with WordPress 3.3 and also fixed drag and drop of a widget would break TinyMCE.
-Finally Made the currently selected spot more obvious when in the spot selector MCE pop-up.
+Fixed TinyMCE in the widget for WordPress 3.3, fixed drag and drop of a widget would break TinyMCE also several other bug fixes.
+Also made the currently selected spot more obvious when in the spot selector MCE pop-up.